iOS Wi-Fi Demon: From iOS Format String to Zero-Click RCE

 You might have seen the recent bug in iOS 14.0 to 14.4, that crashed the Wi-Fi service by naming an access point a specific way.
 Apple tagged this bug as a Denial of Service on the Wi-Fi service, but the Zecops Research Team has shown proofs that it could be exploited, causing an RCE, and more precisely a Zero-Click RCE.
-Although their article explains some of the details of the vulnerability, I wanted to make my own investigations.
-I have made myself a good idea of what the vulnerability was, and I will share it through this article.
+Although their article explains some of the details of the vulnerability, we wanted to make our own investigations.
+We have made ourselves a good idea of what the vulnerability was, and we will share it through this article.

 Debug environment setup

 This article won’t only explain what the vulnerability is, it will also allow you to make your own research.
 To make your life easier we will show you what is needed to be done to debug the iOS Wi-Fi service.
 The only requirements are having an iPhone (or maybe simulating one), and a device that runs MacOS (I used a Mac mini).